jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 Since cryptographic hash functions, including SHA256, are designed to be irreversible you might think that passwords are now safe in the database, even if it is compromised.
 If all password where **strong** (e.g. **10+ random mixed case alphanumeric characters**) this would be the case.
 The reality is that users often choose very weak passwords (such as the ones I chose: `qwerty` and `12345678`).
 What an attacker can do is prepare a table of common passwords and their corresponding hashes.
 This is known as a reverse hash lookup table.

-Reverse hash lookup tables trade storage space for computation time.
+Reverse hash lookup tables precompute complex password hashes and store them in a table for easy access.
 They are most effective against slow hashing algorithms since the computational time to storage space ratio is the highest.
 For fast hashing algorithms like SHA256 the gains will be much less.

 | HashedPassword | Password |
 |-|-|